balopat/ParallelDesignPatternsCS/README.markdown

 # Introduction

-This is the Java version of a Test Driven Practice Field to demonstrate some of the ideas in the Patterns for Parallel Programming book.
+This is the C# version of a Test Driven Practice Field to demonstrate some of the ideas in the Patterns for Parallel Programming book.

 The [Patterns for Parallel Programming book](http://www.amazon.com/Patterns-Parallel-Programming-Timothy-Mattson/dp/0321228111) offers the power of design patterns to help tackling the complexity in the design process.
 It describes four “design spaces”: